AnyChart/docs.anychart.com/Common_Settings/Legend/Individual_Legend_Items.md

 ## Custom Items

 You can add a custom item to the legend by combining the **legend()** method of the chart with the {api:anychart.core.ui.Legend#itemsFormatter}itemsFormatter(){api} method of the legend.
-The available settings are listed in {api:anychart.core.ui.Legend.LegendItemProvider}anychart.core.ui.Legend.LegendItemProvider{api}. (?)
+The available settings are listed in {api:anychart.core.ui.Legend.LegendItemProvider}anychart.core.ui.Legend.LegendItemProvider{api}.

-For example, here an automatically generated legend is updated with a custom item representing the sum of the Y-values on the chart: (?)
+For example, here an automatically generated legend is updated with a custom item representing the sum of all the Y-values on the chart:

 ```
 // add a custom legend item